Gemma Scout: At Lumon

-Gemma is a subject on the testing floor of the Lumon headquarters, where she has been held captive for two years.
-She retains her memories and is sent each day to different rooms (whose names correspond to Macrodata Refinement [MDR] files), each of which creates a different innie made to endure unpleasant experiences such as a dental appointment or airplane turbulence.
-Her sessions in these rooms are overseen by the lecherous Dr. Mauer, who acts out different roles in each of the rooms and interviews Gemma afterwards to check whether she has retained any memories from the experiences.
-Gemma's inpatient care, meanwhile, is handled by her nurse, Cecily, and her ward contains a music player and copies of her favorite Russian literature.
-She is sometimes sent up to the severed floor where she becomes a part-time innie known as Ms. Casey, who serves as Lumon's wellness counselor for other severed employees.
+Gemma is revealed to be a subject on the testing floor of the Lumon headquarters in the season two episode "Chikhai Bardo", where she has been held captive for over two years.
+She retains her memories and is sent each day to different rooms (whose names correspond to Macro Data Refinement [MDR] files), each of which creates a different innie made to endure unpleasant experiences such as a dental appointment or airplane turbulence.
+Her sessions in these rooms are overseen by the lecherous Dr. Mauer (Robby Benson), who acts out different roles in each of the rooms and interviews Gemma afterwards to assess whether she has retained any memories from the experiences.
+Meanwhile, Gemma's inpatient care is handled by her nurse, Cecily (Sandra Bernhard), and her ward contains a music player and copies of her favorite Russian literature.
+Gemma often plays the song "I'll Be Seeing You", which is implied to evoke memories of her relationship with Mark.

+Gemma is occasionally sent up to the severed floor where she becomes a part-time innie known as Ms. Casey, who serves as Lumon's wellness counselor for other severed employees.
+During these sessions, she is instructed to read a list of outie facts, while the employee being treated is told to enjoy each fact equally.
+The sessions are monitored remotely by Harmony Cobel (Patricia Arquette), who observes the employee's reaction to the treatment.
 She interacts on several occasions with her husband Mark, though neither recognize each other, as both are severed.
-At the end of season 1 she is removed from her position as a wellness counselor and sent back down to the testing floor indefinitely.